 BMW 5 Series

-The 5 Series utilizes aluminium and carbon fibre in its construction so it’s surprisingly light and rigid for its size.
+Utilising aluminium and carbon fibre in its construction, the 5 Series is surprisingly light and rigid for its size.
 The bodyshell is all-new in the current model and the weight reduction is a big benefit in the corners, where the 5 Series comes into its own.
 The lack of a manual gearbox may disappoint some driving enthusiasts, but the ZF eight-speed automatic more than makes up for it.

 Alfa Romeo Giulia Quadrifoglio